HorizenOfficial/zendoo-cctp-lib/README.md

-   dtor                                --> ensure RAII by encapsulating free function in dtor size                                --> unsigned int; this member should support compile time asserts against field size bool operator==(const Commitment &) --> TO BE ADDED INSTEAD OF zendoo_field_assert_eq (util in MC gtest). serialize/deserialize               --> only hex <--> field; move all logic to scTxCommitment;
+   dtor                                --> ensure RAII by encapsulating free function in dtor size                                --> unsigned int; this member should support compile time asserts against field size bool operator==(const Commitment &) --> TO BE ADDED INSTEAD OF zendoo_field_assert_eq (util in MC gtest). serialize/deserialize               --> only hex <--> field; move all logic to scTxCommitmentBuilder;
                                            Serialization is needed to read/write scTxCommitmentRoot to MC block header.
                                            In MC Commitment should actually be exactly the type of CBLockHeader (rather than current CUint256)

 Note: no createRandom(int seed).
 I understand need for random, I do not like seed type: why int and not string?
 It looks leak to me.
-Used in UT only, where can be replaced by scTxCommitment.getCommitment() with "random" inputs fed via addFwt/Bwt.
+Used in UT only, where can be replaced by scTxCommitmentBuilder.getCommitment() with "random" inputs fed via addFwt/Bwt.
-I would like Commitment to support minimal functionalities for scTxCommitment operations.
+I would like Commitment to support minimal functionalities for scTxCommitmentBuilder operations.

 ScCommitmentProof
    ctor                                       --> default one, calling whatever Rust function needed to init field.
 Forbid copy